This is our all-in-one roundup reviewing every Avast consumer security solution for 2021. On this page, after our brief intro, you’ll find

 For example, the most significant feature is probably Bank Mode, which runs Secure Browser on a separate Windows desktop.
 It's a similar approach to Bitdefender's Safepay, and has some of the same benefits.
 For instance, Bank Mode reduces the chance that keyloggers or other sneaky software can record your keystrokes as you log in, enter PIN numbers or other personal details.
 We tried this, and it worked perfectly, with our keystrokes being recorded under normal circumstances, but shielded when using Bank Mode.

 On balance, Secure Browser is a welcome addition to the suite, even with Avast's regular attempts to set it as your default browser.
-Keep in mind, though, that you don't have to buy Premium Security to get this: it works with Avast Free, too.
+But once again, we're back to the same message that you don't have to buy Premium Security to get this: it works with Avast Free, too.

 Avast's Software Updater can automatically detect missing software patches and even install them for you, which in theory could protect you from the latest exploits.

-It's a similar story with the data shredder.
-While some security suites have the bare minimum of secure deletion functionality – add some files or folders, then overwrite them – Avast has at least tried to make this a useful tool.
-You can choose to wipe specific files or folders, unused disk space or entire drives, for instance, and you're able to choose the shredding algorithm and number of passes.
+Many security suites have some basic security deletion functionality - choose a file or folder, then overwrite it - but Avast has a more capable and versatile tool.
+You can opt to wipe specific files or folders, unused drive space (so wiping already deleted files) or entire drives, for instance, and you're able to choose the shredding algorithm and number of passes.
 There's more powerful freeware around, if you go looking, but if you don't have the time, Avast's data shredder will get the job done.

 The Sandbox provides a quick way to run a suspect app in an isolated environment where it can't touch your system.
-Whether you should be running a suspect app in the first place is open to question, and even sandboxed apps can be potentially dangerous (they can capture keystrokes while running, for instance).
+Whether you should be running a suspect app in the first place is open to question, and even sandboxed apps can be potentially dangerous (they can collect information, and by default are able to connect to the internet and send it elsewhere, for instance.)
 Still, it's handy for users who know what they're doing and we're glad it's included with the package.

 Avast Premium Security is a likeable suite with a lot of security and privacy-related power, but although it's a decent performer, there are faster, more accurate and better value products around.

-The password manager and PC maintenance app could be handy for some people, but they don't really hold much value.
-If you're interested in either, you've probably got something which covers the basics already, and even if you haven't, it's not difficult to find very capable apps for free.
+The Cleanup app has some useful features, but, realistically, doesn't add a lot of value.
+If you're looking for something to clean up Windows, you've probably got something which covers the basics already, and even if you haven't, it's not difficult to find very capable apps for free.

 This shouldn't necessarily put Avast Ultimate at the top of your purchase list.
 Avira Prime also starts at $100, includes Avira's own VPN, and protects more devices (five rather than Avast's one).
 And we wouldn't recommend choosing your security suite purely based on a bundled extra, either, no matter how valuable.
 The antivirus, firewall and other core features should come first.